WebKit/WebKit-http/README.markdown

 In some rare cases the build system can be confused, to be sure that everything gets rebuilt from scratch, you can remove the WebKitBuild/ directory and start over.

-There are several cmake variable available to configure the build in various ways.
+There are several cmake variables available to configure the build in various ways.
 These can be given to build-webkit using the --cmakearg option, or changed later on using "cmake -Dvar=value WebKitBuild/Release".

+### Speeding up the build with Ninja ###

+Ninja is a replacement for Make.
+It is designed for use only with generated build files (from CMake, in this case), rather than manually written ones.
+This allows Ninja to remove many of Make features such as pattern-rules, complex variable substitution, etc. As a result, Ninja is able to start building files almost immediately, whereas Make spends several minutes scanning the project and building the dependency tree.

+To use Ninja, perform the following steps:

+* First install Ninja:
+    $ pkgman install ninja_x86
+* Tell CMake to use Ninja instead of make when invoking build-webkit
+    $ .../build-webkit ... --cmakearg="-GNinja"
+* Use Ninja when building:
+    $ cd WebKitBuild/Release
+    $ ninja -j4

 ### Speeding up the build with distcc ###